SICILY ORCHESTRAL COURSE 2022

 Sun: 7.20 / 13.50 / 17.50

-Please note: as you will see from the timetable above there aren’t a lot of coaches to/from Catania airport (especially on a Sunday!).
-You may therefore be wondering how (for example) to get back to the airport on Sunday 2 August (the day after the concert).
-You could get the early coach (07.20 arrives 10.00) but you might have ages to wait before your flight.
+Please note: as you will see from the timetable above there aren’t a lot of coaches to/from Catania airport (especially on a Sunday).
+You may therefore be wondering how, for example, to get back to the airport on Sunday 31 July (the day after the concert).
+You could get the early coach (07.20 arriving 10.00) but you might have ages to wait before your flight.
 Before, when there have been several people in this type of situation, it has been possible to hire a large taxi / people carrier to go at a more convenient time.
 It’s a bit more expensive than the bus but it makes the day much easier.
 So don’t let that leg of the journey put you off – there are ways round such problems!

 2. By train

-It’s a fabulous journey by train, well worth it if you’re not in a hurry!
-You get to go across the Messina Straits on the ferry (the train is shunted on to the ferry and then off again on the other side!).
-And the ferry has great arancini!
+I’ve done the journey from London to Sicily by train twice – it’s wonderful and well worth it if you’re not in a hurry!
+You get to go across the Messina Straits on the ferry (the train is shunted on to the ferry and then off again on the other side!), and the ferry has great arancini!
 All the information you will need can be found here.

 If you are taking our accommodation then when you are an hour or two from arriving in Scicli please text Peter, Norma and Massimo to let us know your expected time of arrival.
 You will be given their phone numbers in due course.
 When you actually arrive in Scicli go to Caffè Sicilia where you will be met and taken to your accommodation.
 See note at the bottom of the page for the whereabouts of Caffè Sicilia.

 For those taking the ‘in house’ accommodation you will have breakfast al fresco at Caffè Sicilia on Piazza Italia in the town centre.
 It’s quite substantial!
+If you are vegetarian or vegan or have any other dietary requirements please let us know so we can advise the café in advance.
 Aside from breakfast there are lots of good restaurants, and it’s possible to get a good meal for less than in the UK.
 Please ask for recommendations.
 You can also cook for yourselves in your flat if you wish.

 There are some local delicacies that you really should try while you’re there: arancini, granite, cannoli, Nero d’Avola wine …

-We have five rehearsals in Scicli (in an air-conditioned venue!): Monday evening (18.45-20.45), the mornings of Tuesday, Wednesday and Thursday (10.00-12.30), and Friday evening (18.45-20.45).
+We have five rehearsals in Scicli (in an air-conditioned venue): Monday evening (18.45-20.45), the mornings of Tuesday and Wednesday, also Wednesday evening and then Thursday morning (10.00-12.30), plus a shortish late afternoon rehearsal before the Thursday concert.
+Friday is expected to be a free day, with a rehearsal before the children’s concert on Saturday.
 Their location is to be confirmed.
-Please meet on Monday at 18.30 in front of Caffè Sicilia to walk to the rehearsal en masse (see note at the bottom of the page about the location of Caffè Sicilia).
+Please meet on Monday at 18.15 in front of Caffè Sicilia to walk to the rehearsal en masse (see note at the bottom of the page about the location of Caffè Sicilia).

 Please note that music stands are provided.
 The concert will be out of doors so clothes’ pegs will also be supplied.